 We can help injured workers receive medical treatment from the best medical doctors.
 We understand that a personal injury matter requires a quick response, and we will move quickly to secure the best medical treatment available to our clients.
-Call the Jones Act and maritime lawyers at the Law Offices of Lyle C. Cavin, Jr. & Associates, today.
+Call the Jones Act and maritime lawyers at the Law Offices of Cavin and Marks, Jr. & Associates, today.
 Consultations are free of charge.

 18. What is the difference between Jones Act claims, longshore claims and workers’ compensation claims?

 Don’t make the mistake of thinking that a maritime law case is a workers’ compensation case.
 Workers’ compensation laws are passed by the various states with relatively small cash settlements.
 The Jones Act is a federal law involving much greater settlements if the slightest negligence is involved or if the unseaworthiness of the vessel is a factor.
 There is no state or federal agency involved in the administration of Jones Act and general maritime law claims, unlike workers’ compensation and Longshore and Harbor Workers’ Compensation Act claims.
 Injured workers covered under the these laws should be careful about making claims under workers’ compensation or the Longshore and Harbor Workers’ Compensation Act.
 It is possible to lose rights if the worker elects benefits under other laws.
 If you have mistakenly made a claim under the wrong law, call us immediately so that we can make things right.
 Settlements in maritime law cases can be significant and the law complex.
 Injured workers should consult with a lawyer early in the case and be aware of the employer’s desire to minimize their losses.

 19. Can I qualify for benefits as both a Longshore and Harbor Workers’ Compensation Act and a Jones Act seaman?